 Other web browsers and mobile operating systems may only partially function causing display and naviagation difficulties.
 Occasionally the License and Certificate Verification web site may not function correctly due to the high volume of traffic on the State's web-servers.
 Please try back again later before reporting difficulties to the Board office.
 Thank you.

 The Ohio eLicense Center website provides online license and certificate verification for RNs, LPNs, Prescriptive and Certificate of Authority Holders, Dialysis Technicians, Medication Aides and Community Health Workers.

 As of February 1, 2009, the Ohio Board of Nursing eliminated the issuance of wallet cards due to the fact that paper cards can be forged, altered, misappropriated, do not reflect recent disciplinary action, and can contribute to identify theft and/or imposterism.
 Employers and others should verify a licensure or certificate status by online verification.
 A screen print of the verification page can serve as proof of licensure/certification for the date printed.

 Ohio is a Nursys state.
 Nursys is a national database for verification of nurse licensure.
 If you hold a license in a Nursys state, you must request verification online at www.nursys.com.
-If you do not know if your state is part of the Nursys system, you can view this information on the Nursys website.
+If you do not know if your state is a part of the Nursys system, you can view this information on the Nursys website.

 For written verification of a license or certificate to another state, (not listed on Nursys) the fee is $15.00.
 The fee must be made payable to “Treasurer State of Ohio”, and must be drawn on a United States (U.S.) bank payable in U.S. dollars.
 Please send a certified check, cashier’s check or money order.
 Personal checks will not be accepted.
 When mailing verification requests to Board, please send Attention: Renewal.
 For questions call 614-995-5420.